ColeNikol/Random-Ads-Manager/README.md

 - Days left till ad expires and delete itself
 - Delete button - to delete the ad before expires

-Instruction how to add the AD FORMATS into your site
+Instructions how to add the AD FORMATS into your site opens in a modal and test the ads from there

 1. Choose the ad format (Click on the blue buttons with rough icons) showing number of images/links to be shown
 2. A modal will pop up with instructions and code to COPY/PASTE in your website where you want the ad to appear
+3. If having trouble showing ads on Wordpress follow the provided instructions

 HOW it works